Cyberlorians/Articles/AADGCP.md

 #### Step3: Configure User Provisioning.

 As stated, in this lab, I am doing a UPN: domain substitute but please chose accordingly [here](https://cloud.google.com/architecture/identity/federating-gcp-with-azure-ad-configuring-provisioning-and-single-sign-on#configure_user_provisioning).
-It is really straight forward but below are snippets for visualization (User & Group mappings).
+It is straight forward but below are snippets for visualization (User & Group mappings).
 Remember, these users and groups will transform to GCP with the suffix of cranesmeadows.com (GCP Domain Name).

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/gcpattrimapping1.png)